Viral Video Shows A Young Boy Catch A Foul Baseball And Give It To His Little Sister

 For young baseball fans there is nothing more exciting than the prospect of catching a foul ball when watching your favorite team play.
-It’s not something that happens very often, but when it does it’s often a moment to remember.
+It’s not something that happens very often, but when it does, it’s a moment to remember.

 Joseph Hartman is a 12-year-old boy who couldn’t wait to watch the Tampa Bay Rays play the Texas Rangers at their home field last Saturday.
-He was attending the game with his father and his 7-year-old sister Mary Grace Hartman.
+He was attending the game with his father and his 7-year-old sister, Mary Grace Hartman.
 Both of the young fans were hoping to catch a foul ball, something that their father warned them wasn’t very likely, according to Today.

-Nevertheless, in the middle of the game Austin Meadows of the Tampa Bay Rays hit a foul ball right in the direction of where the family was sitting.
-Mary Grace had forgotten her baseball mitt at home, something was regretting.
+Nevertheless, in the middle of the game, Austin Meadows of the Tampa Bay Rays hit a foul ball right in the direction of where the family was sitting.
+Mary Grace had forgotten her baseball mitt at home, something she was regretting.
 Luckily, her older brother happened to be a Little League player and was well prepared for that moment.
 To the cheers of fans, Joseph caught the ball when it bounced off the dugout.
 The video footage that captured the flawless catch zooms in as the little boy jumps for joy and skips back to his seat.

 He then shocks everyone when he immediately turns to his little sister and offers her the ball.
 Mary Grace accepts, a huge smile on her face.
 The siblings embrace as those around them applaud his generosity.